arahman-webdev/assingment-test-12-client/README.md

 "react-sweet alert2": "^4.x"

 # How to Run the Project Locally.
-Clone the Repository
+Clone the Repository,
-Install Dependencies
+Install Dependencies,
-Setup Environment Variables
+Setup Environment Variables,
-configure Firebase in your project using MongoDB, ensure MongoDB is running locally or on MongoDB Atlas.
+configure Firebase in your project and using MongoDB, ensure MongoDB is running locally or on MongoDB Atlas.